 As a benchmark for our study, we will compare our results to the case where \( N \) qubits (with equal frequency $\omega_0$) are independently coupled to a hot and cold bath.
-This scenario serves as our reference case, allowing for a clear comparison of our collective case described by a collective Lindblad master equation, Eq.~\eqref{eq:Lindblad}.
-To compute the heat current associated with a single qubit, we employ the Lindblad master equation in Eq.~\eqref{eq:Lindblad}, along with the formula for the steady-state heat current found in Eq.~\eqref{eq:Q_steady} in the case where $\bar{J}=1/2$, corresponding to $N=1$.
+This scenario serves as a reference case, allowing for a clear comparison of our collective case described by a collective Lindblad master equation, Eq.~\eqref{eq:Lindblad}.
+To compute the heat current associated with a single qubit, we employ the Lindblad master equation in Eq.~\eqref{eq:Lindblad}, along with the expression of the steady-state heat current given in Eq.~\eqref{eq:heatcurrent4}, by setting $\bar{J}=1/2$, corresponding to $N=1$.
 As all qubits in our model are identical, the total heat current in this independent case, denoted as $\dot{Q}^{\rm ind}_{\rm h}$, is determined by multiplying the heat current of a single qubit by the total number of qubits, $N$.
 This leads us to the following expression for the total heat current in the independent scenario: